dwcullop/BuildInfo/README.md

 If you want to include the Git Hash of the current checked out branch in the information that is available via the static class, use the `feature/githash` branch, like this:

     git submodule add -b feature/githash -f https://github.com/dwcullop/BuildInfo BuildInfo

 **NOTICE**: If you do not use the submodule option, make sure you specify the `BuildInfo.cs` in your `.gitignore` file.
-It is bad-form and completely unprofessional to check generated files into source control.
+It is usually considered bad-form to check generated files into source control.

+### :bulb: Pro Tip

+To ensure that the Build Timestamp is updated on every single build, I recommend using one of the Visual Studio extensions that forces all T4 code to re-execute on every build, [such as this one](https://marketplace.visualstudio.com/items?itemName=BennorMcCarthy.AutoT4).

 ## Warranties